roman-milk/roman-milk.github.io/controlling-dawn.md

+===

- ****** Controlling Dawn Ch.
-02 ****** bydawn1958© Please email me your suggestions and comments.
+Please email me your suggestions and comments.
 This story was written for a young woman who had dreams but no way of expressing them.
 I hope she likes my version.

  Chapter 2 - At the Tattoo Parlor!